How to Use Insert Query in PostgreSQL

 As we have discussed earlier, the INSERT command/statement is used to insert new records in any specific table.
 Let’s consider the below-listed points for a profound understanding of the INSERT query:

-- Use the Keyword “DEFAULT VALUES” to insert default values to the columns.
+• Use the Keyword “DEFAULT VALUES” to insert default values into the columns.

 Following will be the basic syntax of the INSERT INTO command in PostgreSQL: